 Step 5: Make an Offer

 When you find a property you want, move quickly.
-Gibraltar's market is small and good properties get multiple viewings.
+Gibraltar's market is small and well-priced properties attract attention fast.
 Make a written offer through the agent, stating your price, your financing status (mortgage in principle or cash), and any conditions.

-Negotiations in Gibraltar are generally less drawn-out than the UK market.
+Negotiations are generally less drawn-out than in the UK market.
 Vendors who are serious about selling typically respond to reasonable offers.
 If a property has been on the market a long time, there is more room to negotiate.
-If it is freshly listed, expect less movement.
+If it is freshly listed, expect less movement on price.

 Once your offer is accepted, your solicitor takes over.
 The process involves:

-3. Mortgage offer: Your bank formalises the mortgage offer based on the property
+- Mortgage offer: Your bank issues a formal mortgage offer based on the specific property.

-4. Contracts exchanged: You pay a deposit (typically 10%) and the deal becomes legally binding
+- Contracts exchanged: You pay a deposit, typically 10% of the purchase price, and the deal becomes legally binding on both sides.

 Can non-Gibraltarians buy property in Gibraltar?

 Yes.
 The private market is open to anyone regardless of nationality or residency.
 There are no restrictions on foreign ownership of private market properties.
-The government housing estate market is restricted, but private flats, apartments, and houses have no nationality requirements.
+The government housing estate market is restricted to qualifying Gibraltarians, but private apartments, flats, and houses have no nationality requirements.

-Can I get a Gibraltar mortgage if I earn in pounds sterling from the UK?
+Can I get a Gibraltar mortgage if I earn in the UK?

-Some lenders will consider UK income, but it complicates the application.
-Gibraltar-based lenders prefer Gibraltar-sourced income.
-If you earn in the UK but plan to work in Gibraltar, get the job confirmed first and then apply for your mortgage.
-Gibraltar-earned income makes the application much more straightforward.
+Some lenders will consider UK income, but it makes the application more complex.
+Gibraltar-based lenders generally prefer Gibraltar-sourced income.
+If you earn in the UK but plan to work in Gibraltar, get the job confirmed before applying for your mortgage.
+Gibraltar-earned income makes the application significantly more straightforward.

 Do I need a survey on a Gibraltar property?

-It is not legally required but it is strongly recommended.
-Gibraltar has a mix of old and modern building stock.
-Some older properties in the Upper Town and residential areas have structural and damp issues that a survey will catch.
-The cost of a survey is trivial compared to discovering problems after purchase.
+It is not legally required, but it is strongly recommended.
+Gibraltar has a mix of modern developments and older building stock.
+Some older properties in the Upper Town can have structural and damp issues that only a survey will catch before purchase.
+The cost is modest compared to discovering problems after you have completed.

 How long does the full purchase process take in Gibraltar?

-From offer accepted to completion, budget 8-16 weeks.
-It depends on your mortgage lender's speed, how quickly searches come back, and whether there are any legal complications.
-Cash buyers can sometimes complete faster.
-Do not book a moving company until contracts are exchanged.
+From offer accepted to completion, budget 8 to 16 weeks.
+It depends on your lender's pace, how quickly title checks come back at LPS, and whether any legal complications arise.
+Do not commit to firm moving dates until contracts are exchanged.